1. A good employee recognition program boosts engagement and retention and creates a positive work culture.

 The recognition policy details, recognition categories, eligibility, and key criteria should be part of these training sessions.

-It is also important to ensure that the key participants are comfortable with the usage of the recognition platform.
+It is also vital to ensure that the key participants are comfortable using the recognition platform.

-Also, after the launch of the program, tracking the usage and other key metrics is of utmost importance.
+Also, after the program’s launch, tracking usage and other key metrics is paramount.

 Hence, the organization needs to monitor program performance vis-à-vis its objectives to see if it is driving the right results.

-The organization also needs to measure the impact of the program on metrics such as employee engagement, satisfaction, happiness at the workplace, and improvement in efficiency and performance.
+The organization must also measure the program’s impact on employee engagement, satisfaction, workplace happiness, and efficiency and performance improvement metrics.

-However, measuring and analyzing the key program metrics over time and taking any corrective action that may be necessary for its success.
+However, it is essential to measure and analyze the critical program metrics over time and take corrective action to ensure their success.

 The management needs to review the impact of the program and the returns on investment in launching the program.

-They need to be convinced that the program is delivering the expected results so that its funding should be continued, increased, or reduced.
+HR must convince management that the program delivers the expected results and that its funding should be continued, increased, or reduced.

-They may also ask HR to relook at the program design for better results or even revamp it completely.
+They may also ask HR to review the program design or revamp it entirely for better results.

-It is important to get regular feedback from all end-users about their overall experience of the program and its nuances.
+It is essential to get regular feedback from all end-users about their overall experience of the program and its nuances.

 Such feedback provides vital inputs for making changes in the recognition policy framework, process, or system.

-The organization can use various methods to seek feedback from employees about the recognition program.
+The organization can use various methods to seek employee feedback about the recognition program.

-They can use online feedback surveys and interactive feedback sessions to collect feedback from employees.
+They can use online feedback surveys and interactive feedback sessions to collect employee feedback.

 After identifying the key issues, the organization needs to find the best ways to resolve them.

-So, it is important to understand that employee needs and business realities, change over time impacting the effectiveness of a program designed years ago.
+So, it is crucial to understand that employee needs and business realities change over time, impacting the effectiveness of a program designed years ago.

-Hence, by implementing the necessary changes, the organization can build a truly efficient, engaging, and result-oriented rewards and recognition program.
+Hence, the organization can build a truly efficient, engaging, and result-oriented rewards and recognition program by implementing the necessary changes.

 This step-by-step guide on how to set up an employee recognition program is based on best practices from organizations that have successfully implemented employee recognition programs.
 It can help build a recognition-driven organization culture that promotes innovation, performance and business growth.